Concentre De La Mer Eye Concentrate Reviews- Should You Trust This Product?Advertising Disclosure ?

-Concentre De La Mer Eye Concentrate Review: Worth buying?
+What Is Concentre De La Mer Eye Concentrate?

-Like every anti-aging product, Concentré de la Mer Eye Concentrate promises you all the possible benefits that your skin can derive from a beauty cream.
+Like every anti-aging product, Concentre de la Mer Eye Concentrate promises you all the possible benefits that your skin can derive from a beauty cream.
 Sold with an applicator, regular and long term use of this product will diminish your wrinkles, firm up skin around your eyes, and make your eyes seem as radiant as a 20-something year old skin.
-All these skin benefits for a single sweep of this product, twice daily, and $195 of your hard earned dollar every month for a 0.5 oz. jar.
+Although there is no clinical evidence backing up this claim.

 Other than the patented Miracle Broth, this product is also made with the following ingredients: